RobTillaart/Arduino/libraries/I2C_EEPROM/readme.md

 - improve error handling, write functions should return bytes written or so.
 - what can we do with the print interface? (investigate)
 - investigate multi-EEPROM storage,
+- investigate smarter strategy for updateBlock() => find first and last changed position would possibly result in less writes.

 ## Operational